Psychedelics and Creativity

 Psychedelic Agents in Creative Problem-Solving: A Pilot Study

-This is the first known study in which creativity under influence of psychedelics (LSD & mescaline) was being studied in professionals and within a very positive/guiding setting.
+This is the first known study (1973, n=27) in which creativity under influence of psychedelics (mescaline, 200mg) was being studied in professionals and within a very positive/guiding setting.

 Enhancement of Creative Expression and Entoptic Phenomena as After-Effects of Repeated Ayahuasca Ceremonies

-Those who participated in a two-week ayahuasca retreat had more creative (divergent, 'high originality', 'phosphenes') responses after the retreat.
+This open-label study (n=40) on those who participated in a two-week ayahuasca retreat found that they had more creative (divergent, 'high originality', 'phosphenes') responses after the retreat.
+The participants, however, also had a higher baseline on this creativity measure.

 Microdosing psychedelics: personality, mental health, and creativity differences in microdosers